 Continuing our look at the fabled Metroid Prime series, we now delve into Metroid Prime 2: Echoes.
 It’s a common occurrence in the video game medium that a franchise peaked early in its life time.
 When a game is as stellar as the first Metroid Prime, it’s going to be very hard to create something better.
 And this is an apt description of Echoes.
 It’s definitely a good game, but sadly, with nothing new to show, and a few problems introduced, Echoes doesn’t live up to expectations.

 In this installment, Samus has accepted a request to find a missing Galactic Federation starship that was last heard from while hunting down a Space Pirate frigate above the planet Aether.
 All communications with the GF starship have been lost since then.
-Not one to pass up easy money, Samus accepts the mission and travels to Aether, but as she enters the atmosphere, a virulent electrical storm damages her gunship, leaving her stranded on Aether until her ship repairs itself. → Read the rest
+Not one to pass up easy money, Samus accepts the mission and travels to Aether, but as she enters the atmosphere, a virulent electrical storm damages her gunship, leaving her stranded on Aether until her ship repairs itself. → I’m so excited, my braces are tingling!

 What happened to competition?
 From arcades to gamerscores